 “If the doors of perception were cleansed, everything would appear to man as it is — infinite.”—William Blake.

-I have always seen perspective-taking to be a rather powerful tool to connect with people without having to completely agree to what they think, feel, or do.
-On a personal front, the process of trying to understand someone’s thought-process, feelings, and likely behaviors in different situations is quite fascinating to me.
+I have always seen perspective-taking to be a rather powerful tool to connect with people without having to completely agree with what they think, feel, or do.
+Attempting to understand another person's thought process, feelings, and likely behaviors in different situations fascinates me.
 It helps me realize how we’re so similar but different from one another.
-It reinforces to me the fact that how I perceive the world is just a fraction of the entire reality.

-When I talk about perspective taking, I also understand that we don’t necessarily need to agree to the perspectives of others or make others agree to our worldviews.
-Rather, it’s a process of forming a communion even in our subtleties and differences.
-This is the beauty of perspective-taking—it teaches us to respect each other’s differences, all the while opening us up to possibilities that can exist beyond our horizons.
+When I talk about perspective taking, I don’t necessarily mean that we need to agree with the perspectives of others or make others agree with our worldviews.
+Instead, it’s a process of acknowledging our co-existence with others despite our subtle or huge differences, which can open us up to possibilities that exist beyond what we see.

-I and my younger brother, who is in high school, share a friendly bond.
+My younger brother, who is in high school, and I share a friendly bond.
 In our conversations, we try to learn from each other.
-I remember, a few years ago, I had tried to drive him toward reading books.
-I have found him to be a perceptive person even before he became a teenager, so I thought if he read books, it would help him learn more.
-Although he did foray into reading for some time, he eventually realized it wasn’t his cup of tea.
+I remember, a few years ago, I attempted to drive him toward reading books.
+I found him to be perceptive even before he was a teenager, so I thought if he read books, it would help him broaden his perspectives more.
+Although he did foray into reading for some time, he eventually realized he didn't like it.
 He found more perceptual stimulation in learning from videos and, in fact, from memes.
-I’ve seen people look at memes just for fun, but for him, it’s a source to learn from.
-It’s refreshing to see the perception he has toward memes and how they help him become aware of what’s going around in the world.
-And, although he doesn’t read much, he still asks me to share interpretations of the books I read.
+I’ve seen people look at memes just for fun, but for him, they're also sources of learning.
+I never forced him to read after that.
+Instead, I would ask him about the new memes he came across and how he perceived them.
+He would also ask me to share interesting bits from the books or write-ups I read.

 Different strategies can enable us to become better at perspective-taking.
 One is to kindle our curiosity by asking open-ended and reflective questions.
-Reflecting on our own crucial experiences and re-interpreting past happenings, can also help us see things differently.
-Having conversations with people with an intent to listen, reading, exercising art and sports, listening to music and podcasts, writing, and even humor are helpful strategies that can help us gain perspectives.
+Reflecting on our crucial experiences and re-interpreting past events can help us see things differently.
+Conversing with an intent to listen, reading, exercising art, sports, listening to music and podcasts, writing, and even humor are helpful strategies that can help us gain perspectives.
 At the same time, understanding that our belief systems are flawed, just as much as any other belief system in the world, can also be a great ground to gain different perspectives.
 Self-righteousness and perspective-taking cannot go hand-in-hand.

-Perspective-taking has no finitude to it.
 Just like the mechanisms of exercising perspective-taking, the concept of perspective-taking is limitless too.
-The better we understand this notion, the more we can open ourselves up to different possibilities, changes, and ways to find meaning in life.
-Michael Proust put this well in words when he said, “The real voyage of discovery consists not in seeking new lands but in seeing with new eyes.”
+The better we understand this idea, the more we can open ourselves up to different possibilities, changes, and ways to find meaning in life.
+As Michael Proust says, “The real voyage of discovery consists not in seeking new lands but in seeing with new eyes.”